Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 ROTC

 The U.S. Army Reserve Officers’ Training Corps (ROTC) program is offered to Lycoming College students in cooperation with Lock Haven University.
-For more information, contact the Registrar, call 570-577-1013, or visit https://www.lycoming.edu/rotc/ or http://www.lockhaven.edu/rotc/ .
+For more information, visit https://www.lycoming.edu/academics/rotc.aspx or http://www.lockhaven.edu/rotc/.

 The Honors Program

-To graduate as a Scholar, a student must successfully complete a major and 128 credits, five Lycoming Scholars Seminars, and the two-semester, non-credit Senior Scholars Seminar in which they present the results of their required independent study project.
+To graduate as a Lycoming Scholar, a student must successfully complete all graduation requirements, as well as five semesters of Lycoming Scholars Seminars, and the two-semester, non-credit Senior Lycoming Scholars Seminar in which they present the results of their required independent study project.
 They must achieve at least a 3.25 cumulative GPA.
 In addition, the following General Education requirements must be met.
+Any accepted transfer course taken pre-matriculation that would satisfy a standard Distribution Requirement will also satisfy Distribution in the Lycoming Scholars program.

 Courses for which a grade of “P” is recorded may not be used toward the fulfillment of a General Education Requirement.
 (For an explanation, refer to the Grading System.)